Izumi-Sonoka/Astaraxia/README.md

 These features are **not implemented yet**.

 ## Status
-Astaraxia is *not* a functional distribution.
+Astarxia is *not* a functional distribution.
 The developer is currently working through the LFS bootstrap (Chapter 8, GCC 15.2.0, Test Suite).
 Once the base system is complete, initial work on Astral and package recipes will begin.

 No ISO, no repositories, no packages, and no release currently exist.

 ## Installation / Bootstrapping
-Astaraxia cannot be installed yet.
+Astarxia cannot be installed yet.
 This section describes the *planned* bootstrap process.

 ### Prerequisites